 Travel Costs for Program Support by State Specialists and Extension Associates

-Charging for On-site Visits and Individualized Instruction
+Charging for On-Site Visits and Individualized Instruction

 User Fees for Programs

 All Extension faculty and staff charge user fees on a selected basis for programs.
-They should follow the OSU Extension Cost Recovery Guidelines and determine fees using the public good/private good continuum as well as State Program Fee guidelines.
-Specialists and Extension Associates are encouraged to work with field personnel during the planning stages of a program in order to build appropriate costs into registration fees for county/center programs.
-Departmental faculty and staff are responsible for setting fees for Extension programs that are initiated from campus.
+Department faculty and staff may be involved in teaching Extension programs for which state program fees exist (e.g. pesticide applicator recertification training; child care provider training; CarTEENS).
+OSU Extension expects department faculty and staff to follow the same cost recovery guidelines as county Extension educators when state program fees are applicable.
+They should follow the OSU Extension Cost Recovery Guidelines and determine fees using the public good/private good continuum.
+Specialists and Extension associates are encouraged to work with field personnel during the planning stages of a program to build appropriate costs into registration fees for county or regional programs.
+Department faculty and staff are responsible for setting fees for Extension programs that are initiated from campus.

--updated January 2014 (section 1)
+Updated – January 2014 (section I)